 This gradual improvement is what evolution is all about.
 As our spirit evolves, we are taught various lessons regarding relationships, care and love.
 We are repeatedly taught that caring for others and helping others makes us happy.
 We are taught that self-centeredness and greed stimulate anger, frustration, and competition - which harbor emptiness.
 As we evolve through the various lessons this physical world delivers, we finally arrive at the opportunity to renew our relationship with the Supreme Being.

 From there it is our choice.
 Do we receive God’s messenger’s hand and trust him to introduce us to the Supreme Being?
-Or do we blow it and become attracted by the pomp and circumstance of organized religion, or the various temptations of the physical world?
+Or do we become attracted by the pomp and circumstance of organized religion or the various temptations of the physical world?